technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

 **Summary**

-In this lab, you’ve configured Microsoft Copilot for Security capacity in Azure portal and learned how to increase the SCU units.
+In this lab, you’ve configured Microsoft Security Copilot capacity in Azure portal and learned how to increase the SCU units.
 Then, you’ve analyzed the Custom DLP Policy Alert using Microsoft Copilot for Security.